 - Combine the lentils, onion, garlic, and bay leaf in a saucepan and add enough water to cover by an inch or two.
 Bring to a boil, add salt, and then cover and simmer for 25 minutes or so.

-- Meanwhile, place the bulgur in a bowl and add two cups of very hot or boiling water.
+- Meanwhile, place the bulgur in a bowl and add the cup of very hot or boiling water.
 Put aside.

 - Slice your scallions, radishes, and finely chop the parsley and mint.